PtrZjc/log-play-app/readme.md

 ### Overview

-The backend is implemented in Java 17 as Lambda functions, and is deployed with AWS SAM.
+The backend is implemented in Java 17 as Lambda functions and is deployed with AWS SAM.
 It provides API endpoints to manipulate game logs and records, as well as health check functionality.

 ### API Documentation